b-lukaszuk/RJ_BS_eng/contents/association.md

 Let's start by writing a function to get a correlation matrix.
 We could use for that [Stats.cor](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.cor) like so `Stats.cor(bogusCors)`.
-But since we aspire to add p-values for the correlations, and as far as I'm aware the package does not have it, then we will write a function of our own.
+But since we need to add significance markers then the p-values for the correlations are indispensable.
+As far as I'm aware the package does not have it, then we will write a function of our own.

 ```jl
 s = """